rblades/dhworkbook_master/docs/module-2/Exercises.md

 5\.
 We need the command line program jq.
 We install it into our DH Box with `$ sudo apt-get install jq -y`

 6\.
 We need to create a program.
 Make a new directory for this exercise like so: `$ mkdir m2e4`.
 Then, change into that directory by typing `$ cd m2e4`.

+7\.
 Make sure that's where you are by typing `$ pwd`.
 Now, make an empty file for our program with `$ touch canadiana.sh`.
 Touch makes an empty file; the .sh in the filename indicates that this is a shell script.

-7\.
+8\.
 Open the empty file with `$ nano canadiana.sh`.
 Now, the program that Ian Milligan wrote makes calls to the API that **used to live** at eco.canadiana.ca.
 But note the [error message on Canadiana's website](http://eco.canadiana.ca/view/oocihm.16278/?r=0&s=1&fmt=json&api_text=1).
 So we have to change Milligan's script so that it points to the API at search.canadiana.ca.
 Copy the script below into your empty canadiana.sh.
 If you want, adjust the search parameters (in the line starting with `pages`) for material you're more interested in.

 ```
-bash
 #! /bin/bash

 pages=$(curl 'http://search.canadiana.ca/search?q=ottawa*&field=&so=score&df=1914&dt=1918&fmt=json' | jq '.pages')